suizokukan/wisteria/README.md

     $ wisteria --cmp="all vs all"

+## [2.1] with CLI and with Python interpreter

+You may use Wisteria on the command line or with a Python interpreter:

+    from wisteria import wisteria
+    wisteria.checkup()
+    wisteria.main()

+## [2.2] more about command line arguments

 You want as much informations as possible:

     --report="full+"

 You want %%le moins d'informations possible:

     --report="minimal"

 You want only graphs:

     --report="graphs"